jainsumit12/crwal4aichat/README.md

 - Chat interface for interacting with crawled data using an LLM
 - Interactive Streamlit-based Supabase Explorer for database analysis and visualization
 - Configuration via `.env` file for easy switching between URLs/sitemaps
-- Automatic content chunking for better LLM interaction and search precision
-- Configurable limits for sitemap crawling to control resource usage
-- Run all in Docker - Just need a Supabase URL and API Key to connect with
+- Three different Docker Options, just App, App + Crawl4ai, App + Crawl4ai + Supabase all in Docker!
 - Supa-Crawl-Chat API provides a RESTful interface to interact with the Supa-Crawl-Chat system

 ## Prerequisites

 - Python 3.10+
-- A running Crawl4AI instance (self-hosted or cloud)
+- A running Crawl4AI instance (local or cloud)
 - A Supabase instance (local or cloud)
-- OpenAI API key for generating embeddings and content summaries
+- OpenAI API key for generating embeddings, content summaries and chat
 - Docker (optional)

 ## Installation